 Contd from Episode 1

-The thought of missing the only stop she knew by name shivered her to the spine.
+The thought of missing the only stop she knew shivered her to the spine.
 Not knowing what to say in that panic situation she calmed her down and finally broke the silence.

 She: bhaiya, bus roko mujhe utarna hai… aage nahi jana hai mujhe.